divyakumars/INVERSE-OF-A-MATRIX/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:
 ### Step 1:
-Import numpy as np
+Import the numpy module to use the built-in functions for calculation

 ### Step 2:
-Initialize the matrix using np.array
+Prepare the list from the given matrix and assign in np.array()

 ### Step 3:
-Calculate the rank of the matrix using np.linalg.rank
+Using np.linalg.inv(), we can find the inverse of the given matrix

 ### Step 4:
-Print the result
+ End the program
 ## Program
 ```
 #Program to find the inverse of a matrix.